ilkkamtk/monikanavajulkaiseminen/week1/02-WP-intro.md

 - `.htaccess` on Metropolia's server to allow file uploads:

-  - You need to create a `.htaccess` file with a proper editor (like Visual Studio Code, etc.)
+  - You need to create a `.htaccess` file with a proper editor (like Visual Studio Code, etc.).
+Add the following line to .htaccess:

     ```apacheconfig
     AddHandler cgi-script .php